-- Coverage for the blood or marrow stem cell transplants described below and on page 68 includes benefits for those transplants performed in an approved clinical trial to treat any of the conditions listed when prior approval is obtained.
-Refer to pages 20-23 for information about blood or marrow stem cell transplants covered only in clinical trials and the additional requirements that apply. - See page 124-125 for our coverage of other costs associated with clinical trials.
+- Coverage for the blood or marrow stem cell transplants described below and on the top of page 64 includes benefits for those transplants performed in an approved clinical trial to treat any of the conditions listed when prior approval is obtained.
+Refer to the bottom of page 63 and the top of page 64 for information about blood or marrow stem cell transplants covered only in clinical trials and the additional requirements that apply. - See pages 119-120 for our coverage of other costs associated with clinical trials.